Financial-Times/ui-style-guide/README.md

 ```
 * You also need to check if command line tools are installed for xcode

 * Install Jekyll with `sudo gem install jekyll` (you will require administrative access to your machine to do this).
-Hopefully you will see something like this:
+Hopefully you will see something like the below, but there'll be a delay where nothing happens for several minutes first:

 ```
 [user.name@FT-12345 style-guide]$ sudo gem install jekyll